Uzbekistan Silk production

-In the early days, silk was considered a luxury.
-Silk was the most valuable material, that was practiced for the generation of money, as a tribute and as a means of payment.
-Pieces of silk cloth were discovered in Northern Bactria (Kampir-Tepa, 3rd-2nd century BC) are proof of the complex evolution of silk production in ancient times in Central Asia.
-Bukhara was originally the center of local silk production, after which the center was moved to the Ferghana Valley particularly Margilan.
+In the early days, silk was considered a luxury product.
+Silk was the most valuable material that was utilized for the generation of money, as a tribute and as a means of payment.
+Pieces of silk cloth have been discovered in Northern Bactria (Kampir-Tepa, 3rd-2nd century BC), proving the complex evolution of silk production in the ancient times in Central Asia.
+Bukhara was originally the center of local silk production, after which the center was moved to the Ferghana Valley, particularly to Margilan.

-Silk production in the Margilan city dates back to the 10th century.
-The city was famous for great masters – craftsmen of silk fabrics such as adras, ikat, khan-atlas, and many others.
-Gorgeous silk, manufactured in the city and its surroundings, was exported to Europe and the East along the ancient Great Silk Road routes into Baghdad, Kashgar, Khurasan, Egypt, and Greece.
-Yet today Margilan considers as the silk capital of Uzbekistan.
-It produces the famous khan-atlas, woven and dyed by hand under old-fashioned technology.
+Silk production in the Margilan dates back to the 10th century.
+The city was famous for its great masters – craftsmen of silk fabrics such as adras, ikat, khan-atlas and many others.
+Gorgeous silk, manufactured in the city and its surroundings, was exported along the ancient Great Silk Road routes into Baghdad, Kashgar, Khurasan, Egypt and Greece and further and even today Margilan is considered as the silk capital of Uzbekistan.
+It produces the famous khan-atlas, which is still woven and dyed by hand with the old style technologies.

-The secret to Uzbek silk cultivation is to have both silkworms and mulberry trees, preferably the white mulberry, which is the only food the silkworms, or more accurately, caterpillars will eat.
+The secret to silk cultivation is to have both silkworms and mulberry trees, preferably the white mulberry, which is the only food the silkworms, or more accurately, what the silk butterfly caterpillars will eat.
 They are essentially mulberry leaf-eating machines.
-When the caterpillars are fully grown they produce a cocoon by extruding silk from their bodies.
+When the caterpillars are fully grown, they produce a cocoon by extruding silk from their bodies.

 Visit one of the private homes and small enterprises, where you can be guided by the host and they will show you everything.
 From one workshop toom to another workshop you can see the entire process, from the unraveling of the pure white silk thread of the cocoons to the abr, and the tying and dying to the final weaving into amazingly and miraculously patterned fabrics.